christinew7/61040_concept_backend/design/concepts/FileTracker/api-extraction.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/FileTracker/jumpTo

-**Description:** Updates the current tracking position to a specified index within a file.
+**Description:** Updates the current position within a tracked file to a specific index.

 **Requirements:**
 - this `owner` and this `file` exists in the TrackedFiles, this `index` is a valid index between 0 and the `maxIndex`